- Super grippy

 Shields the foot from the harsh trail

-A toe rand is present in this shoe, which protects the foot when bumping on rocks and roots.
+A toe rand is present in this shoe, which protects the foot when bumping into rocks and roots.

-It's complemented by the shoe's copious amount of cushion that mutes out ground feel in favor of protection.
+It's complemented by the shoe's copious amount of cushion that mutes out ground feel in favour of protection.

 Disclaimer: Insole is included in our stack measurements.
 It is 2.8 mm thick in the Hoka Speedgoat 5.